 It is possible for the body to repair some of this damage itself.
 Over time, however, a diet high in sugar will cause lasting damage.
 This can lead to tooth cavities.
 Cavities are permeant holes that form on teeth.

-Limiting the intake of foods high in sugar is one effective way to prevent tooth cavities.
+Limiting the intake of foods high in sugar is one

 High-sugar diets may increase the risk of heart disease.